 It is important to use the right equipment when you try a parasport to ensure you have a positive experience and get a good feel for the game.

 Talk to your club and teammates about the equipment they use and where they got it.

 Start local.
 Contact service clubs in your community such as Kiwanis, Optimist, Rotary Clubs and Lions Clubs to find out what local financial support is available.

-Local and provincial sport organizations can access funding for introductory parasport equipment through the Canadian Paralympic Committee's System Development Fund.
+Local and provincial sport organizations can access funding for Para sport equipment through the Canadian Paralympic Committee's Paralympic Sport Development Fund or the Parasport Jumpstart Fund.

 "The Para-Equipment Fund has helped our BC Sledge Hockey program increase the number of players that are training.
 New sleds have helped attract people to the program and coaches have observed an increase in skill level and speed during drills and scrimmages as direct result"

 — Ross MacDonald, on behalf of Sportability BC (2005)